tatuaua/Infone-backend/README.md

 ## Structure

 The backend is a simple Spring Boot application that uses a PostgreSQL database to store the data points.
-Currently, the application runs locally with a database running in a Docker container.
+The application runs in a Docker container.
 New data points can be easily added by defining a @Component that implements DataPointFetcher.
+DataFetcherRunner is run every 10 minutes which updates the data points in the database.

 ## Roadmap